 Watch the sunset

-Sea Point is such a wonderful place to watch the sunset!
+Sea Point is such a wonderful place to watch the sunset in Cape Town.
 You can walk along the promenade to watch the full hour of changing lights and colours, or you can pop down before going out to dinner as a beautifully romantic start to your evening.
 With the rockpools, far-stretching ocean, and usually, lots of clouds for the sun to reflect off of, you get twice as much sunset as any area on the other side of the mountain.

 Lovely cafés in Seapoint